 Here are some additional resources to get you started:

-- For information about safe handling, see Cantaloupe: Safe Methods to Store, Preserve, and Enjoy from the University of California at Davis »
+- Cantaloupe: Safe Methods to Store, Preserve, and Enjoy.
+University of California, Davis/Agriculture & Natural Resources.
+PDF »